ralatorr/ralatorr_port/README.md

 ### Energy Demand and Price Forecasting
 #### Problem Statement

-The government of Mexico has contracted you out as an energy markets consultant, and would like for you to develop models predicting energy prices in the Northeast region of the country.
-Coincidentally, you happen to be from Monterrey, the region's center of gravity when it comes to population size.
-You set out to see if you can, from the comfort of your apartment, build a model that can predict the price of energy reliably.
-You will, if time permits, also see if novel approaches in machine learning, such as LSTM RNNs, might allow the government to more reliably estimate the demand for energy.

-#### Data Sets
+After the energy market reforms of 2013, Mexico has seen its energy sector open up to private and foreign investment.
+We tried to see if we could build a model that could predict the price of energy, as well as demand, reliably in the real-time wholesale market.

 All energy demand, generation, and price data was pulled from APIs and databases that Mexico's National Center for Energy Control (CENACE) maintains.
 Weather data corresponding to Monterrey was also pulled from the OpenWeatherAPI on the intuition that weather can drive energy demand.

 When it came to CENACE's energy price and demand data, we selected weighted price data corresponding to the region on the Mexican National Grid that Monterrey is in, as well as data on aggregate demand for energy within that region.
 When it came to generation, we got our hands on generation data at the national level, on the understanding that this generation all goes into the same grid.
 All generation, demand, and price data covers the period from 2019-2022 inclusive.
-So does the weather data.
+So does our weather data.

 #### Conclusions

+We iterated on linear regression, time-series analyses, and ML models.
-Of the two energy price models, it was our Random Forest Regressor model that did the best, achieving a RMSE < 300 MXN.
+Of our energy price models, our best-performing model was a Random Forest Regressor model which predicted the price of energy within 300 MXN /MWh (RMSE < 300)
-Our LTSM model, on the other hand, had an average MAPE score that was roughly 2x higher than the government forecast average MAPE score.
+We also developed a univariate Long Short-Term Memory (LSTM) model, a variety of Recurring Neural Network (RNN), in order to model energy demand.
+This model had a Mean Absolute Percentage Error (MAPE) score roughly 2x as high as the government demand forecast MAPE score over the same period.
+Given the model was univariate, there's room for improvement in this model if it can be made multivariate and include time series of data such as temperature, among others.

 #### Link to Project
 [Energy Demand and Price Forecasting](https://github.com/ralatorr/ralatorr.github.io/tree/main/Energy_Forecasting)